Peckmore/NetEx/README.md

 # NetEx

-This project is a collection of .Net controls and libraries I've written that I thought other people might also find useful. :relaxed:
+This project is a collection of .Net controls and libraries that people might (hopefully!) find useful. :relaxed:

 </div>